xaitax/cisa-catalog-known-vulnerabilities/README.md

-                        Display detailed information about the CVE -u, --update          Check for updates and download the most recent version -i, --info            Print information about the CISA Catalog -s, --stats           Print statistics about the CISA Catalog
+                        Display detailed information about the CVE -u, --update          Check for updates and download the most recent version -i, --info            Print information about the CISA Catalog -r, --recent          Show 5 most recent additions to the CISA Catalog -s, --stats           Print statistics about the CISA Catalog
 ```